AN ENGLISH CUBIST

 THE REDFERN GALLERY AND REX NAN KIVELL

 Another Gallery besides the Leicester, that after the last war could have hung out a 'We never closed' sign, was the Redfern.
-In 1942 through the intermediary of a friend I made the acquaintance of Rex Nan Kivell, an Australian and the Director of the Redfern Gallery.
+In 1942 through the intermediary of a friend I made the acquaintance of Rex Nan Kivell, an Australian [in fact a New Zealander] and the Director of the Redfern Gallery.
 As a result, in July of that year I had an exhibition at the Redfern.

 It was not exactly the best time to have a show of pictures, during the 'Battle of Britain' and nightly air raids on London.
 Certainly it would not have occurred to me to do so but for the insistence of this friend, that I should make use even under war conditions of any publicity I could get.
 However, if the event caused no public commotion, the financial result was not a sensational event either.
 Out of 18 oils and 23 drawings, 3 paintings and 4 drawings were sold, amounting to £133.2.6.
 This sum was paid to me by Nan Kivell in four instalments: 5th Oct.
 1942, £50; 26th Oct., £25; 13th Nov., £25; 7th Jan., £33.2.6.
 Still, considering the state of the times, I was perhaps lucky to sell anything.